Honda radio code: How to get a Honda Radio Code For Free

 Solar ESA30 OBDII Memory Saver Cable

-With the battery still connected, connect the cigarette lighter portion to the socket on your booster pack.
-Then insert the other cable end into the OBDII connector under your dash.
+Connect the cigarette lighter portion to the socket on your booster pack with the battery still connected.
+Then, insert the other cable end into the OBDII connector under your dash.
 You now have battery power flowing into the vehicle.

 Jumper pack